 Outdated or damaged drivers stop devices from functioning adequately, so it’s essential to ensure your printer benefits from the latest driver and its correct version.

-- Download and install DriverFix.
+- Download and install the Outbyte Driver Updater app.

-- Restart your PC for the changes to take effect.
+- Restart your PC to ensure the applied changes.

-3. Select the Private Option
+2. Select the Private network option

 - Open Cortana’s search by pressing the Windows key + S hotkey.

-- Select the Private radio button.
+- Click the network listed and select the Private button.

-4. Open the Network Adapter Troubleshooter
+3. Open the Network Adapter troubleshooter

 - Open Cortana’s search box.

-- Enter ‘troubleshoot’ as the search keyword.
+- Enter troubleshoot as the search keyword and select Troubleshoot settings.

 - Select the required network adapter option, and press the Next button.